BA5T1/tableartwork/README.md

 5) in blender open script-tab
 6) execute script (play icon)

-New rendered [tablename][manufactor].png will be stored in /RenderedImages
+New rendered "[tablename] [manufactor].png" will be stored in /RenderedImages

 > [!NOTE]
 > You can add multiple tables at once.